As an academic research Organisation, the EORTC is dedicated to strong principles of independence and scientific relevance.

-All studies conducted by EORTC are reviewed and approved by a Board-appointed panel of independent experts, the Protocol Review Committee.
-Databases are managed by EORTC headquarters (HQ) staff, and EORTC controls access to biological material collected during each trial.
-EORTC HQ specialists manage the analysis of study endpoints and publication of primary results, unless it is an “intergroup” clinical trial and another independent research group takes the lead.
+All studies conducted by the EORTC are reviewed and approved by a panel of independent experts: the Protocol Review Committee.
+Databases are managed by EORTC Headquarters (HQ) staff, and EORTC controls access to biological material and data collected during each trial.
+EORTC HQ specialists manage the analysis of study endpoints and publication of primary results, unless it is an “intergroup” clinical trial and another independent research Group takes the lead.

 There are three types of trials conducted by EORTC

-Fully-academic trials answer questions that are not necessarily of direct interest to commercial organisations.
-These trials are supported by charitable or public sources.
+Fully academic trials answer public health questions that are in the direct interest of patient management and critical to inform society.
+These trials are usually supported by charitable or public sources.

-Investigator-initiative trials (Educational Grant) aim to answer questions that are of potential interest to the pharmaceutical industry.
-These trials are partially supported by this industry, in the form of providing the trial drug(s) or financial compensation to the sites.
+Investigator initiated trials (Educational Grant) aim to answer questions geared toward optimising the integration of relatively new treatments into therapeutic strategies within the initial label but also extending beyond the label such as for rare tumours.
+These trials can be partially or fully supported by industry, in the form of providing the trial drug(s) or financial compensation to the sites.
+They can also be supported by mixed sources of funding.

-Registration trials are fully-supported trials aiming to confirm and safeguard scientific value.
-These trials are done in close collaboration with pharmaceutical or commercial organisations, while maintaining EORTC’s principles of independence.
+Registration trials are fully supported trials aiming at delivering datasets for regulatory purposes.
+These trials are conducted in close collaboration with pharmaceutical or commercial organisations, while maintaining EORTC’s principles of independence.

 Protection of patients

-EORTC is the legal sponsor for the majority of the trials run under its auspices, except in the United States, Canada, and Australia, where trials are performed in collaboration with other partners.
+EORTC is the legal sponsor for the majority of the trials conducted under its auspices, except in specific territories such as (but not limited to) the United States, Canada, and Australia, where trials are performed in collaboration with other partners.

-For intergroup trials led by non-EORTC groups, the issue of sponsorship is discussed on a case-by-case basis taking into account applicable legislation.
-For trials fully supported by an industrial partner, the industrial partner is usually the sponsor.
+For intergroup trials led by non-EORTC Groups, the issue of sponsorship is discussed on a case-by-case basis considering applicable legislation.

 Regardless of trial sponsorship, EORTC’s principles of independence always apply.